aws-samples/amazon-kinesis-video-streams-producer-embedded-c/samples/kvsapp-ingenic-t31/README.md

 ### Mount SD card

 In this sample, we would put the executable on the SD card.
-You can skip this section if you'd like to use other folder on device.
+You can skip this section if you'd like to use another folder on the device.

-Use the following command to mound SD card.
+Use the following command to mount the SD card.

     mount -t vfat /dev/mmcblk0p1 /mnt

 ### Enable audio driver

-Use following command to insert audio module.
+Use the following command to insert the audio module.
 You can skip this section if you don't want to enable audio.

     insmod /system/lib/modules/audio.ko